shipherd/COMP2017_JOHNS_SILLY_ARCHITECTURE/README.md

-# COMP2017_JOHNS_SILLY_ARCHITECTURE
+# COMP2017_ARCHITECTURE
-A silly and useless architecture made by John.
+An useless architecture.
 Just go and read the file 'specification.pdf'

 Have fun!